KEY POINTS

 GloBird Energy

-GloBird Energy is claimed to be a 100% Australian owned company based in the Melbourne suburbs.
+GloBird Energy claims to be a 100% Australian owned company based in the Melbourne suburbs.
 The company describes itself as ‘fiercely independent’.

 Glow Power

-Glow Power are a new energy retailer that have recently entered the Australian market and are based in Victoria.
+Glow Power is a new Australia-owned energy retailer that has recently entered the Australian market and is based in Victoria.

 Kogan Energy